HL7/fhir-shorthand/input/pagecontent/reference.md

 * Flags and longer definition are optional.
 * The longer definition can also be a multi-line (triple quoted) string.
 * If a longer definition is not specified, the element's definition will be set to the same text as the specified short description.
-* When multiple types are specified, the element path must end with \[x] unless all types are References or all types are Canonicals.
+* When multiple types are specified, the element path must end with \[x] unless all types are References, all types are Canonicals, or {%include tu-span.html%} all types are CodeableReferences</span>.

 **Examples:**